-When Sylvester Spencer was born about 1770, in Farmington, Hartford, Connecticut, United States, his father, Joel Spencer, was 40 and his mother, Eunice Stewart, was 34.
-He married Sarah Annis "Sally" Beebe on 25 June 1794, in Millington, East Haddam, Middlesex, Connecticut, United States.
-They were the parents of at least 1 son and 1 daughter.
+When Sylvester Spencer was born about 1770, in Farmington, Hartford, Connecticut Colony, British Colonial America, his father, Joel Spencer, was 40 and his mother, Eunice Stewart, was 34.
+He married Sarah Annis Beebe on 25 June 1794, in East Haddam, Middlesex, Connecticut, United States.
+He lived in Frankfort, Herkimer, New York, United States for about 30 years.

 Do you know Sylvester?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account